 Do you have hardwood floors in your home?
 Are you planning on installing hardwood floors?
 If you answered yes to either of those two questions, you should be aware of the following signs that relate to moisture damage in hardwood flooring.
 Most of these issues arise from improper moisture acclimation upon installation.

 Optimal moisture content is extremely important to the durability and strength of hardwood flooring.
 If your floor is not acclimated properly, it can be exposed to excessive amounts of moisture that can cause structural damage.
-Hopefully you won’t have to deal with any of these problems; but just in case, you should know what to watch out for.
+Hopefully you won’t have to deal with any of these problems, but just in case, you should know what to watch out for.

-Signs that Your Hardwood Flooring Has Moisture Damage
+Signs That Your Hardwood Flooring Has Moisture Damage

-- Humidity plays a large role in the stability of moisture content in wood flooring.
+- Humidity plays a large role in the stability of moisture content in hardwood flooring.
 If you heat your home in the winter, there is a chance that your floorboards will shrink, creating spaces between one another.
 This is a result of lower relative humidity levels.
 Most of the time, once the weather gets warmer, the boards will return to normal.
 However, to avoid having this problem at all, you may want to consider installing a humidifier to use during the colder months.

 - Another problem that may occur is called cupping.
 If the edges of your floorboards are higher than their center, this is a problem.
 Cupping typically happens when the bottom of your boards are wetter than the top.
 It is also caused by high relative humidity levels because the boards will expand and press together, creating deformities.